ugirumurera/TA_solver/README.md

 **Step 2.** Install Python on your system if not already installed.
 Codes was developed with Python 2.7.

 ** Step 3.** Install [Python-igraph](http://igraph.org/python/#pyinstall).
-This library is necessary to validate installation, by solving a small static traffic assignment problem using the Frank-Wolfe algorithm.
+This library is necessary to validate the installation.
+It solves a small static traffic assignment problem using the Frank-Wolfe algorithm.

 **Step 4.** Send an email to Gabriel Gomes (gomes@path.berkeley.edu) requesting access to the BeATS Dropbox folder.
 Please include your Dropbox user name.
 This folder contains a jar file named py4jbeats-1.0-SNAPSHOT-jar-with-dependencies.jar.
 This file packages both the BeATS API as well as a utility called py4j which establishes a connection between Python and Java.
 You should have Dropbox sync this folder with your computer so that you always have the latest version of the BeATS API.